runfothemountains/Harvest-Q/README.md

 🌱 Harvest Q Demo

 Quick Note for Judges:
 We’ve included an interactive demo (/demo/harvestq_demo.html) to showcase how Harvest Q works.
-Please scroll down to the “🚀 Interactive Demo” section for details and link.
+Please scroll down to the Interactive Demo.

 ## Documentation & Testing
 Supporting evidence, screenshots, and test cases are stored in the [/docs](/docs) folder: